-Rules and Regulations
+Rules and Regulations 2018/19

 Constitution and administration of JIFL

-- Emergency Meetings of Captains can only be called by the JIFL Chairman.
+1. Emergency Meetings of Captains can only be called by the JIFL Chairman.
 All parties involved in a dispute must first submit the issue to the Chairman, the Secretary and the opposing team captain/s.
 The Chairman will try to resolve the issue and will only call an emergency meeting if the dispute is too difficult to resolve without a committee vote

-- All players that have ever played professionally must be registered (whether ex-pro or not) and failure by any team to register a player that has previously played professionally will result in a forfeit of any game thePro Player has played in and a 2-0 win will be given to the opposing team (should both captains agree to a rematch the Committee will accept this decision but will not accept the additional cost for referees, this must be paid by the two teams)
+2. All players that have ever played professionally (Pro Player) must be registered with JIFL.
+Failure by any team to register a Pro Player will result in a forfeit of any game thePro Player has played in and a 2-0 win will be given to the opposing team.
+(Should both captains agree to a rematch the Committee will accept this decision but will not accept the additional cost for referees, this must be paid by the two teams)

-- Indonesian outfield players: Each team may field one Indonesian outfield player.
+4. Indonesian outfield players: Each team may field one Indonesian outfield player.
 This player must be nominated and logged by the Committee at the start of each season.

-- In addition, the “Marvin” rule prevails. i.e. Indonesian players registered with the committee for “many years” and known to other JIFL teams may continue to play for the team for which they originally registered
+5. In addition, the “Marvin” rule prevails. i.e. Indonesian players registered with the committee for “many years” and known to other JIFL teams may continue to play for the team for which they originally registered

-- JIFL league meetings are held twice a year.
+6. JIFL league meetings are held twice a year.
 Each team is encouraged to send one representative per team.
 Minutes of the meeting are forwarded to all teams and posted on the JIFL website.

-- If a decision to change or review rules of the league is made, it is voted on.
+7. If a decision to change or review rules of the league is made, it is voted on.
 Each team has one vote.
 If there is a tie, the Committee have the final vote.

-- Teams pay league contributions bi-yearly.
+8. Teams pay league contributions bi-yearly.
 It is expected that the teams pay immediately following request from JIFL.
 Otherwise, they are given a deadline in which to pay into the treasurer’s bank account before facing sanctions from the league.

-- During the first league meeting, the logistics of the JIFL Cup are determined.
+9. During the first league meeting, the logistics of the JIFL Cup are determined.

-- Anybody expressing wishes to hold the end of season party may come forward.
+10. Anybody expressing wishes to hold the end of season party may come forward.
 This will be tendered and voted on by the club captains.

-- The league schedule is generally made within 2 weeks of the league meeting.
+11. The league schedule is generally made within 2 weeks of the league meeting.
 Once confirmed, teams will be unable to change this schedule.
 Teams unable to fulfill a fixture will automatically lose the game.

-- The JIFL has no jurisdiction outside authorized league games.
+12. The JIFL has no jurisdiction outside authorized league games.
 Therefore “friendlies”, six a side tournament etc. are not part of the JIFL calendar.

 All first leg games must be completed as directed at the Leg 1 Captains Meeting.
 Any games not completed by this time will result in both teams forfeiting any points they may have accumulated for this/these games (extenuating circumstances can be referred to the disciplinary committee for review